hybras/hybras.github.io/_posts/2020-8-28-Transferring-Power.md

     1. You will need to use the password reset (Ms. Dhrolia's is the recovery email)
     1. All passwords are in the [password manager](https://passwords.google.com).
     1. Login to Chrome browser with the account (should happen automatically) and activate sync.
 This autofills passwords.
+1. There are club and board shared google drives.
+    1. Dhrolia is admin.
+Have her add you guys
+    1. **There are a lot of important documents here**, including records of our work, publicity stuff, and HackNB planning.
+    1. Remove us oldies from the drives
 1. Github
     1. We have a [github organization](https://github.com/nbttech)
     1. Github creds should be with the google account.
 The browser will autofill login.
 You can also check the password manager